-Mera Peak and Island peak Climbing and Trek is the most challenging Climbing and trekking in Khumbu Region that also includes the crossing of a technical Amphu Labtsa Pass (Amphulapcha La Pass) Apart from climbs to the two most popular trekking peaks of Nepal, the trek also crosses through some remote and isolated valleys and crosses the challenging Amphu Laptsa (Lapcha) (5845 meters).
-One can feel the adrenaline pumping throughout the whole adventure with the stunning mountain sceneries of the Himalayan giants and exciting traversing of some of the most beautiful glaciers.
+Mera Peak and Island Peak Climbing and Trek is the most challenging Climbing and trekking in the Khumbu Region that also includes the crossing of a technical Amphu Labtsa Pass (Amphulapcha La Pass) Apart from climbs to the two most popular trekking peaks of Nepal, the trek also crosses through some remote and isolated valleys and crosses the challenging Amphu Laptsa (Lapcha) (5845 meters).
+One can feel the adrenaline pumping throughout the adventure with the stunning mountain sceneries of the Himalayan giants and the exciting traversing of some of the most beautiful glaciers.

-Astounding views of five of fourteen highest pinnacles on the planet including the highest mountain of the world; Everest (8848 meters), Lhotse (8516 meters) fourth highest peak of the world, Mount Kanchenjunga (8586 meters) third highest peak of the world, Mount Makalu (8462 meters) Fifth highest peak and mount Cho Oyu (8201 meters) sixth highest peak of the world and many other peaks visible from Mera Peak Summit in one panorama, surely is one of the most sensational mountain panorama on the planet.
+Astounding views of five of fourteen highest pinnacles on the planet including the highest mountain of the world; Everest (8848 meters), Lhotse (8516 meters) fourth highest peak of the world, Mount Kanchenjunga (8586 meters) third highest peak in the world, Mount Makalu (8462 meters) Fifth highest peak and mount Cho Oyu (8201 meters) the sixth highest peak of the world and many other peaks visible from Mera Peak Summit in one panorama, surely is one of the most sensational mountain panoramas on the planet.

 This adventure in the Himalayas of Nepal has it all that makes Mera and Island Peak Climbing trip is one of the best adventures.
-Summits of the highest trekking peak in Nepal Mera Peak (6476 meters) and Island Peak (6189 meters) one of the most popular trekking peaks provided excellent views of the highest mountains, a challenging route through some of the remote valleys of the country and much more.
+Summits of the highest trekking peak in Nepal Mera Peak (6476 meters) and Island Peak (6189 meters) one of the most popular trekking peaks provide excellent views of the highest mountains, a challenging route through some of the remote valleys of the country and much more.